tac0x2a/yasuri/USAGE.md

 node.inject(agent, page)
 #=> [ {"content" => "Pagination01"}, {"content" => "Pagination02"}]
 ```
-Paginate Node open upto 3 given by `limit`.
-In this situation, pagination has 4 pages, but result json has 2 texts because given `limit:2`.
+Paginate Node open upto 2 given by `limit`.
+In this situation, pagination has 4 pages, but result Array has 2 texts because given `limit:2`.